 What Is A Veterinary Specialist?

-At CVS, our talented, passionate and world-renowned specialists offer comprehensive care in specialized fields – oncology, internal medicine, surgery, imaging, dentistry, ophthalmology, and dermatology, neurology, as well as emergency and critical care.
-Consider CVS as the next level of care for your pet.
+At VCA CVS, our talented, passionate and world-renowned specialists offer comprehensive care in specialized fields – oncology, internal medicine, surgery, imaging, and neurology, as well as emergency and critical care.
+Consider VCA CVS as the next level of care for your pet.